Vessel (structure): History

 In an interview with Fortune magazine, Ross said that he "wanted to commission something transformational, monumental", which led to the concept for Vessel.
-Ross was looking to five unnamed artists who were renowned for designing similar plazas, then asked them for in-depth proposals.
-He rejected all of the plans, at which point a colleague introduced Ross to Heatherwick.
-Six weeks after they talked, Ross accepted Heatherwick's proposal immediately because it "had everything I wanted".
-In an interview with designboom, Heatherwick said that his design for Vessel originated from a childhood experience when he "fell in love with an old discarded flight of wooden stairs outside a local building site".
-The media first reported Heatherwick's commissioning in October 2013.
+Ross looked to five unnamed artists, renowned for designing similar plazas, and requested in-depth proposals.
+After rejecting the plans, a colleague introduced Ross to Heatherwick.
+Six weeks later Ross accepted Heatherwick's proposal because it "had everything I wanted".
+In an interview with designboom, Heatherwick said his design came from a childhood experience of falling "in love with an old discarded flight of wooden stairs outside a local building site".
+Heatherwick's commissioning was reported in October 2013.

-The concept of Vessel was unveiled to the public on September 14, 2016, in an event attended by hundreds of people including New York City Mayor Bill de Blasio.
+The concept of Vessel was presented to the public on September 14, 2016, in an event attended by hundreds of people including New York City Mayor Bill de Blasio.
 Hosted by Anderson Cooper, the event featured a performance from the Alvin Ailey American Dance Theater that evoked the interlocking design of Vessel's staircases.

 In April 2017, the first major piece of the sculpture was installed at Hudson Yards.
 Construction started on April 18 with the installation of the first 10 pieces of the 75-piece structure.
 It was projected for completion in the spring of 2019, with the other 65 pieces arriving in five batches.
 The structure topped out in December 2017.
 In October 2018, it was announced that the opening of Vessel had been scheduled for March 15, 2019, and that tickets to enter the structure would become available in February.
 By January 2019, Hudson Yards officials were soliciting public suggestions for a rename of Vessel.
 Though the structure had no official name, the Hudson Yards website called it the "Hudson Yards Staircase".
 Vessel opened as scheduled on March 15, 2019.

 Hudson Yards initially claimed to own any photo taken of Vessel.
 This drew criticism, not least because the developers had been given $4.5 billion of public money, and Hudson Yards quickly stopped claiming to own others' photos of Vessel.
 Starting in 2025, Vessel was illuminated at night during the winter holiday season.